FAQ: The Status of Mpox in Oregon 2024

 1. Are there cases of mpox in Oregon?

-In 2024, there have been only 10 cases of mpox in Oregon.
+As of September 2024, there have been 10 cases of mpox in Oregon.
+The last confirmed case was in June.

 2. Should I be worried about mpox?